mgarcia175/Music-Realm/README.md

 ----------Please select an option----------
 1. Add an Artist ➕🧑‍🎤
 2. List all Artists 📄
+3. Remove an Artist ➖🎶
-3. Add a Song ➕🎶
+4. Add a Song ➕🎶
-4. Remove a Song ➖🎶
 5. List all Songs 📄
+6. Remove a Song ➖🎶
-6. Find an Artist by ID 🔍
+7. Find an Artist by ID 🔍
-7. Find a Song by ID 🔍
+8. Find a Song by ID 🔍

 Enter 0 to Exit 🚀
 ```
 These options and actions derive their logic and functionality from our `lib/helpers.py file`.
 We will visit them now.